3fon3fonov/exostriker/README.md

 Python3.8+ is strongly recommended!!!
 The Exo-Striker works with Python3.6,3.7 and even Python2, but you will likely have problems with some dependencies, which you may have to solve.
 If your system Python3 is 3.6 or 3.7, it is recommended to not upgrade the python3, but to install python3.8 alongside your system python3.
-E.g., [see these instructions]{https://linuxize.com/post/how-to-install-python-3-8-on-ubuntu-18-04/)
+E.g., [see these instructions](https://linuxize.com/post/how-to-install-python-3-8-on-ubuntu-18-04/)

-Let's assume, you have python3.8, then you should install pip3.8.
+Let's assume, you have python3.8, then it is recommended to install pip3.8:

 $ curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
 $ python3.8 get-pip.py

 Then there are few ways to install/start the Exo-Striker: